 Clocking in at twice the height of Niagara Falls, the Victoria Falls is one of Africa’s greatest and most-visited attractions.
 Traditionally known as Mosi-oa-Tunya or 'the Smoke that Thunders', Victoria Falls tours are often included in most Southern Africa safari itineraries.
 The area is also known as Africa’s Adventure Capital.
 In addition to guided Victoria Falls tours, you can also see the world's biggest waterfall from the air on a helicopter or thrilling microlight flight.

-Marvel at the World’s Most Colossal Waterfall
+1. See the World’s Most Colossal Waterfall

 You will experience it almost exactly as ancient tribes did since there is very little building or development around the Falls.
-This unspoilt beauty is what makes the experience so special: you easily imagine what it was like for those explorers seeing it for the first time.
+This unspoilt beauty is what makes the experience so special: you can easily imagine what it was like for those explorers seeing it for the first time.

 "The Zambezi River is Indescribable"